 The addition of time to the first or second half of regular play (or to the first or second overtime period if this is being used in case of a tie) does not preclude further delays being taken into account by the referee if they occur during the additional time.
-Any announcement of additional time must therefore be understood to be a minimum estimate.
+Any announcement of additional time must therefore be understood to be a minimum estimate; the referee must allow play to continue for at least the amount of time announced.